zengliwei/magento2_forms/README.md

 The element management is a drag and drop box, it provides some common types of frontend model and validation to choose.

 **Configuration** column of the elements is to add JavaScript settings for related UI component.

+### CAPTCHA

+Administrator is able to enable the CAPTCHA through switching this setting in admin panel:<br>
+`STORES / Settings / Configuration > SECURITY / Google reCAPTCHA Storefront > Storefront / Enable for Customized Forms`

+And fill in `Google API Website Key` and `Google API Secret Key` of the related service.